unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/direct-blockchain-calls/resolve-zil-without-libraries.md

 In this tutorial, we’ll build a simple app to resolve `.zil` domains — to read the information the domain holds.

 :::info
 This guide only applies to `.zil` domains.
-For information on resolving .crypto domains, See the guide for [Resolving .crypto Domains With Direct Blockchain Calls](resolve-unstoppable-domain-names.md).
+For information on resolving .crypto domains, See the guide for [Resolve Unstoppable Domains With Direct Blockchain Calls](resolve-unstoppable-domain-names.md).
 :::

 Here’s the finished product: